 - Expansive and Diverse Product Assortment. - Diversity of Products.
-The average grocer carries over 31,000 products in a single store location across a wide range of categories. - High Inventory Turnover.
+The average grocer carries over 31,000 products in a single store location across a wide range of categories.36 - High Inventory Turnover.
 Grocery inventory turns over in real time with high velocity.
 Inventory forecasting and SKU rationalization, as well as evaluating which products to sell or discontinue, are critical to maximizing sales and profitability. - Large Portion of Perishables.
-Perishables account for % of North American grocery sales, meaning it is important for grocers to manage this inventory carefully and maintain specific temperatures to reduce operational inefficiencies and food waste. - Breadth of Fulfillment Options.
+Perishables account for % of North American grocery sales,37 meaning it is important for grocers to manage this inventory carefully and maintain specific temperatures to reduce operational inefficiencies and food waste. - Breadth of Fulfillment Options.
 Whether a consumer chooses pickup, scheduled delivery, or on-demand delivery, each order requires picking and packing.
 Picking is complex due to the sheer scale of grocery stores and a number of factors that require quality control, such as accuracy of the item, preferred replacement, and product freshness. - Competition for Technical Talent.
-In a survey, more than half of respondents in the grocery industry reported they believe it will be difficult to attract the necessary talent to support digital growth in the next five years. - As of FactSet.
-As of IBISWorld.
-In In 2019.
-FMI, Supermarket Facts.
-In McKinsey.
+In a survey, more than half of respondents in the grocery industry reported they believe it will be difficult to attract the necessary talent to support digital growth in the next five years.38